KomodoPlatform/NotaryNodes/season4/candidates/and1-89/README.md

 **4.** Send your VOTE2020 Coins to one of the addresses listed until April 6th

 ```
+Important:
-Important:It’s important to note that you must hold you private keys in order to receive your VOTE2020 tokens.
+It’s important to note that you must hold you private keys in order to receive your VOTE2020 tokens.
 If you hold your KMD on a centralized exchange,
 then you do not hold your private keys and you will not receive any VOTE2020 tokens.